MikeMugu/Zukini/README.md

         return cell.Text.Equals("Yes", StringComparison.CurrentCultureIgnoreCase);
     }

+##API Helper Methods
+If you derive from the Zukini.API.Steps.ApiSteps base class, you will get some helper methods for free.

+* There are several HTTP VERB methods used to perform actions such as GET, POST, etc...
+These methods return full response objects that can be interrogated as part of your tests.

+* For each VERB method, there are also SimpleVERB methods.
+These methods perform the same VERB actions, but instead of returning the entire Response object, it only returns the data (for those times where you just want to validate the data coming back).

 ##RunTests.bat
 In addition to the base classes and extension methods, there is a RunTest.bat file that makes it easy to run your tests.
 This batch file does a few things:
 1. First, it runs the tests using the NUnit test runner.